rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

   .then(console.log);
 {{< /highlight >}}

 That's how you  pass variables to the query using an instance of the Apollo Client in your application.
 Next, add the nested `repositories` list field to your organization.
 There, you can request all GitHub repositories in an organization.
-You may want to rename the query variable as well, but rememenber to change it when you use the Apollo Client.
+You may want to rename the query variable as well, but remember to change it when you use the Apollo Client.

 {{< highlight javascript "hl_lines=1 6 7 8 9 10 11 12 13 20" >}}
 const GET_REPOSITORIES_OF_ORGANIZATION = gql`